natocesarrego/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/01-creating-form-field-types.markdown

 `ddm.form.field.type.display.order`
 : An Integer defining the field type's position in the sidebar.

+`ddm.form.field.typ.group`
+: Defines the field type's section in the sidebar.

 `ddm.form.field.type.icon`
 : The icon for the field type.
 Choosing one of the